zalando/restful-api-guidelines/common-data-types/CommonDataTypes.md

 variances.
 All attributes that relate to address information should follow the naming and semantics defined below.

-- `salutation`: a salutation and/or title used for personal contacts to some addressee.
-    __Hint__: not to be confused with the gender information that is stored per customer account

-- `first_name`: given name(s) or first name(s) of a person; may also include the middle names.
-- `last_name`: family name(s) or surname(s) of a person
-- `business_name`: company name of the business organization.
-Used when a business is the actual addressee.
-For personal shipments to office addresses, use `care_of` instead.
-- `care_of` (_c/o_): the person that resides at the address, if different from addressee.
-E.g. used when sending a personal parcel to the office / someone else's home where the addressee resides temporarily.
-- `street`: the full street address including house number and street name
-- `additional`: further details like building name, suite, apartment number, etc.
-- `city`: name of the city / locality
-- `zip`: zip code or postal code
-- `country_code`: the country code according to [iso-3166-1-alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)

-Grouping and cardinality of fields in specific data types may vary based on the specific use case (e.g. combining addressee and address fields into a single type when modeling an address label vs distinct addressee and address types when modeling users and their addresses).

     addressee:
         description:
           a (natural or legal) person that gets addressed